playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 > What does that mean in English?

-In practical terms, this means that a thrown error will exceed the bounds of the function you called it in, and make its way further up the list of functions you called to get to the thrown error.
+In practical terms, this means that a thrown error will exceed the bounds of the function you called it in and make its way further up the list of functions you called to get to the thrown error.

 ```javascript
 function getBaseNumber() {